carnarez/polars-unpack/README.md

 - `([A-Za-z0-9_]+)\s*=\s*([A-Za-z0-9_]+)\s*:\s*([A-Za-z0-9]+)` for an attribute name, an equal sign (`=`), a new name for the attribute, a column (`:`) and a datatype.
-  Attribute name and datatype must not have spaces and only include alphanumerical or underscore (`_`) characters.
 - `([A-Za-z0-9_]+)\s*:\s*([A-Za-z0-9]+)` for an attribute name, a column (`:`) and a datatype; for instance `attribute: Utf8` in the example above.
 - `([A-Za-z0-9]+)` for a lone datatype; for instance the inner content of the `List()`